 Why are these blogs going to be brief?
 Because there have already been volumes written about how to clean your surroundings and how to cleanse your body and there’s nothing new that I can provide.
 A Google search or a trip to the library will provide you all the information you need about how to clean out or cleanse.

-What I want to do is provide you with a different perspective about cleaning out, why we do it, our intention around cleaning, and how it might benefit us in ways we may not have considered.
+What I want to do is provide you with a different perspective about cleaning out, why we do it, our intention around cleaning, and the Art of Self-Care.

 The Connection Between Environment and Mental Health